sigsum/sigsum/proposals/2022-11-specify-sigsum-proof.md

 In principle, each application can choose it's own representation, e.g., if a proof is incorporated inside a future version of a binary debian package.
-But it's desirable to specify a conrete format, to make it easier to reason about the contents, and have something that the sigsum command line tools can work with.
+But it's desirable to specify a concrete format, to make it easier to reason about the contents, and have something that the sigsum command line tools can work with.